kriive/kriive.github.io/content/post/fastbin_dup.md

     printf("3rd malloc(8): %p\n", c);

     printf("Freeing the first one...\n");
-    // should go in fastbin, since tcache is full
+    // This should go in the 0x20 fastbin, since the 0x20 tcachebin is full. free(a);
-    //
-    free(a);

     printf("If we free %p again, things will crash because %p is at the top of the free list.\n", a, a);
     // free(a);

     printf("So, instead, we'll free %p.\n", b);
-    // should go in fastbin too
+    // This should go in the 0x20 fastbin too. free(b);
-    free(b);

     printf("Now, we can free %p again, since it's not the head of the free list.\n", a);
-    // double free
-    free(a);
+    // Here's our double free, the chunk A is put into the 0x20 fastbin a second time. free(a);

-    // empty tcache, so that `malloc` has to look into fastbins for (int i=0; i<7; i++) {
+    // Empty the 0x20 tcache, so that `malloc` has to look into the 0x20 fastbin to allocate. for (int i=0; i<7; i++) {
         ptrs[i] = malloc(8);
     }